Last Updated on 3 December, 2020 by Veronica

-I seem to be in a movie, traveling on a luxury train with my laptop, sitting by the window, enjoying the scenery, and taking the advantage of writing a few lines.
+I seem to be in a movie, traveling on a luxury train with my laptop, sitting by the window, enjoying the scenery, and taking advantage of writing a few lines.

-A Luxury Journey from Cusco to Puno by train
+A Luxury Journey from Cusco to Puno by Train

 I travel on a PeruRail train from Cuzco to Puno.
 It’s about 10.30 hours of travel, it seems like a lot, but it really isn’t.

-Here what matters is the journey, enjoy the experience of traveling by train through southern Peru, seeing stunning landscapes, typical villages.
-You also see the reality of some others, many llamas (or perhaps alpacas?) make you get up from the seat to go and take a photo in the wagon with panoramic views.
+You also see the reality of others; many llamas (or perhaps alpacas?) make you get up from the seat to go and take a photo in the wagon with panoramic views.

 Before starting the journey to Puno by train